denten-books/plain-text/3-format.md

 matters of format matter to us as readers (line breaks), while others may not (font kerning, for example).
 The tradition of textual criticism reminds the literary theorist of the transition that happens between literary texts and literary works.
-It is always a fraught,
+The transformation between ideas and things is always a fraught process, because whatever the theorist may believe about the dynamics of interpretation must be weighed against the material affordances of the specific textual witness.
+A word, a comma not included into the text cannot become a part of meaning making.
+Formatting practices keep the gates of interpretation.

 [^ln3-remind]: See for example @shillingsburg_being_2006;
 @greetham_textual_1989.

-Tanselle's definitions help identify the two key components implicit in the concept of format as both process and structure that relate the medium of the work to its content:

-> `medium > process > structure > content`

-In the case of books, text appears to us as structure of a particular shape (pages and paragraphs) embedded into a medium (paper or pixel), in particular ways.
-The kind of close reading

-Now that has been established, I would like to suggest a third kind of fomalism.

 ### 3.3 Document Object Model